turtlebasket/flow2quake/README.md

   -h, --help            show this help message and exit

 subcommands:
-  {upload-data,download-data,upload-output,download-output,identify,status}
+  {status,datasync-up,datasync-down,upload,download,ls,rm,identify}
-    upload-data         Upload input data for an individual case download-data       Download input data for an individual case upload-output       Upload most recent outputs (plots, etc) for an individual case download-output     Download someone's outputs (plots, etc) for an individual case identify            Set your name for upload entries status              Check remote store status
+    status              Check remote store structure & usage datasync-up         Sync input data to archive for an individual case datasync-down       Sync input data from archive for an individual case upload              Upload most recent outputs (plots, etc) for an individual case download            Download someone's outputs (plots, etc) for an individual case ls                  List archived output entries for a case rm                  Remove archived output entry for a case identify            Set your name for upload entries
 ```

-`dm` is a simple utility that's bundled with the Flow2Quake codebase to sync large data files with GPS' archive and keep track of runs.
+`dm` is a small utility that's bundled with the Flow2Quake codebase to sync large data files with GPS' archive and keep track of runs.
 It's thin wrapper around `rsync` and `scp` that copies data to and from `tecto` while managing paths and versioning for you.

 #### Global Alias